rxantos/tubras/trunk/tools/irrb/doc/start.rst

 In order to better understand how **irrB** works with Blender, it will help you to know the relationship between Blenders "Objects" and "Object Data".

-In a general sense, "Objects" are things (mesh, cameras, lights, etc.) you add to a Blender/Irrlicht scene that have three things in common:
+In a general sense, "Objects" are things (meshes, cameras, lights, etc.) you add to a Blender/Irrlicht scene that have three things in common:

 * **Type** - Identifies the object type (mesh, camera, light).